Progress Reports for intervention are essential. It gives the student a chance to share their success with their families.

 This picture is an example of my progress reports.
 You can see that not every intervention lesson ended up with a test.
 I leave that up to the teachers when they submit a referral.
 You can also see that this student was absent for some pretests and a posttest.

 I can’t attend all conferences because I see hundreds of students in a trimester.
 However, this was a student I saw a lot.
-I would attend this students conference and tell the parents how proud I am of the students hard work.
+I would attend this student’s conference and tell the parents how proud I am of the student’s hard work.
 It is great to come in and show successes the student has had to balance some of the grades they may have gotten on their report card.
-I’d also talk with the homeroom teacher and family about practicing multiplying decimals at home with a simple game.
 Homeroom teachers have so much happening.
 It is hard to fill in gaps while teaching everything.
 As an interventionist, I can help make sure student have the basic foundational skills they need to be successful this year and in coming years.

 Progress Reports can also be helpful for homeroom teachers.
 Teachers are constantly tracking students.
 An Intervention Progress Report can be a useful data point when homeroom teachers are working with a team to determine what a student needs.